 That leaves me and Sissy.
 She is the owl (calm, focused, a bit cunning) and I am the crown (because duh, I’m the queen around here).
 She has always been into the blog and now she’s really into my side business, so it seemed appropriate that it be about her and me.
 It’s also a constant reminder that she is watching me and to never stop stretching outside of my comfort zone to achieve things, so that she will know she’s capable of the same, and frankly so much more.

-On a more abstract level, Crown+Owl also stands for leadership and wisdom, two principles that I think are most appropriate to guide any endeavor, but particularly a business.
+On a more abstract level, Crown+Owl also stands for leadership and wisdom, two principles that I think are most appropriate to guide any endeavor.

 Oh, the chairs.